obzervr/apidocs/data-pipeline/Data-Reference-Catalog.md

 | Paging (Historical) | Yes |
 | Soft Delete Supported | No |
 | Insert Only | Yes |

+#### Description

+Records detailed audit trail of user actions on assignments, capturing who did what and when.
+Critical for compliance, troubleshooting, security analysis, and understanding user behavior patterns.
+Enables reconstruction of assignment lifecycle events.

 #### Usage Example